-We have audited the accompanying statements of net assets available for benefits of the WESCO Distribution, Inc. Retirement Savings Plan (the "Plan") as of December 31, 2021 and 2020, the related statements of changes in net assets available for benefits for the years ended December 31, 2021 and 2020, and the related notes (collectively, the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2021 and 2020, and the changes in net assets available for benefits for the years ended December 31, 2021 and 2020, and the changes in net assets available for benefits for the years ended December 31, 2021 and 2020, and the changes in net assets available for benefits for the years ended December 31, 2021 and 2020, and the changes in the united States of America.
+We have audited the accompanying statements of net assets available for benefits of the WESCO Distribution, Inc. Retirement Savings Plan (the "Plan") as of December 31, 2022 and 2021, the related statements of changes in net assets available for benefits for the years ended December 31, 2022 and 2021, and the related notes (collectively, the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2022 and 2021, and the changes in net assets available for benefits for the years ended December 31, 2022 and 2021, in conformity with accounting principles generally accepted in the United States of America.